 Wrapped in a banana leaf, kuih kosui is a diamond shaped sweet made of shredded coconut, brown sugar and pandan with glutinous rice dough on the exterior that will leave you murmuring the words “MMMMMM!”

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Kuala Lumpur using the map below!